 - stores other kinds of cookie that are mentioned before they are set;

 - logs basic information pertaining to your computer including your IP address, web browser name, and operating system;

 - stores other information that you explicitly enter, such as your account information, or forum posts;

 - if you are logged in, your member profile will update the publicly displayed time that you last visited (which will also be stored in a cookie), and you will show as online (unless you login as invisible).

 If you wish to see what exact cookies are saved, or delete cookies, you may do so using standard tools built into your web browser.

-We may occasionally send bulk e-mails about SARHM.org, or matters relating to South Texas communities, San Antonio, Railroads, History, Community Events to our members.
+We may occasionally send bulk e-mails about SARHM.org - "Where History and Rails are Joined Together", or matters relating to The Museum of Railroad History of San Antonio and South Texas. to our members.
 We will not send bulk e-mails or allow others to send bulk e-mails, which we believe would be considered spam.

 We will not share private details other than what can be seen in the forum profile and public postings unless legally required to do so.

 The staff reserve the right to read any Private Topics and posts placed on this website.
 Any form of conversation made through this website should be considered viewable by staff.
 All private-posts and posts, whether 'deleted' or not, are stored on the server and may be reviewed if we feel we have cause for an investigation.
 If you do want to keep something private, do not use our services for transmitting it.
 Situations involving investigations can be anything at our discretion, for example, to investigate specific incidents of our services being used for racism or harassment.